-The probable need for public services and facilities reflect existing and anticipated land uses within the District, which are predominantly residential.
+The probable need for public services and facilities reflect existing land uses within the District, which are largely residential.
+Public facilities will need to be extended as currently undeveloped lands within the District are developed.

 3. Present capacity of public facilities and adequacy of public service that the agency provides or is authorized to provide.